 —Mariana Valencia, Co-editor

 Mariana Valencia: Is any of the work you’re finding being retrieved primarily through conversation?
 Tell me about the beginnings of this research.
-How far back does this it go?
+How far back does it go?

 Jaime Shearn Coan: When I traveled to California on a Jerome grant a couple summers ago, I went with the goal of finding out more about my father’s life.
 It’s much more difficult finding information about people who are just “regular,” not artists or high profile in some way.
 As far as technology goes, I am continually surprised at how much is not available on the internet.
 I haven’t been able to find one single mention or image of my father, who was born in 1952 and died in 2002.
 So anyway, I had to actually go to San Diego, where he lived, to try to find people I could talk to who knew him.